clipesss/ClickerBot/README.md

     put it on your gitgub pages
     ```

-## Usage

-After compiling the project, you can host the `output.html` file on GitHub Pages or any web server to see the project in action.

 ## Contributing

 Contributions are welcome!
 If you have any improvements or suggestions, please feel free to submit a pull request.